AmirYa412/Pytest-Automation/README.md

 ### INFO:
 * Every project has conftest.py file, which in charge of the TestClasses setups for each project.
-* Default env value is production
+* Default env value is production.
 * Please don't run constantly to avoid blocking from the API.
+* Might need to update your Chrome/Edge/Firefox local browsers.